selimslab/selimslab.github.io/_posts/technical/software/2020-2-2-web-security.md

     2. Only mechanism to track session is a cookie
     3. All request parameters predictable

-JWT is included in the Authorization header, browser can’t automatically generate this

-So either use a session token or a CSRF token

-CSRF tokens are large random values, unique per user & per user session
+su use a CSRF token, they are large random values, unique per user & per user session

+CSRF tokens should not be transmitted within cookies.

 ## Cross-site scripting XSS